 Lunenburg is a tiny town located in the state of Virginia.
 With a population of 142 people and just one neighborhood, Lunenburg is the 408th largest community in Virginia.

-Lunenburg is a blue-collar town, with 42.42% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Lunenburg, you'll notice that it is more blue-collar than most other communities in America.
+42.42% of Lunenburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Lunenburg is a town of managers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Lunenburg who work in management occupations (57.58%), office and administrative support (0.00%), and sales jobs (0.00%).

 Lunenburg is a very car-oriented town.
 100.00% of residents commute to work in a private automobile rather than by other means, such as public transit, bicycling, or walking.
 This is because Lunenburg is a small town , and most people who live here have to drive out of town for work, and the town population is not large nor dense enough to support an extensive public transportation system.
 Lunenburg has a lot of rural roads, and houses can be far apart.
 Many residents drive out of town for regular shopping trips as well.

-As is often the case in a small town, Lunenburg doesn't have a public transportation system that people use for their commute.
+Lunenburg is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Lunenburg has one of the lowest overall levels of education in the country: only 0.00% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.